-SITE Engineering, Inc. has completed a preliminary exploration and evaluation of the subsurface conditions at the proposed Progress Point site located on US Highway 90 Frontage Road near LA Highway 675 in Iberia Parish, Louisiana.
-The project will consist of a commercial/industrial development encompassing approximately 45 acres of currently undeveloped land.
-It should be noted that the project is in the extreme early stages of development and the actual types, sizes and locations of any proposed infrastructure has not been provided.
+SITE Engineering, Inc. has completed a preliminary exploration and evaluation of the subsurface conditions at the proposed Lake Charles Regional Airport site located on Gulf Highway in Calcasieu Parish, Louisiana.
+The project will consist of a commercial/industrial development encompassing approximately 156 acres.
+It should be noted that the project is in the extreme early stages of development and the actual types, sizes and locations of any proposed infrastructure have not been provided.
 Therefore, the recommendations provided in this report should be considered preliminary and general in nature.
 For final recommendations to be provided, additional borings will need to be performed.

 The subsurface conditions were explored by the performance of soil test borings.
-As requested, our scope of services included drilling two (2) borings extending to depths ranging from 25 to 50 feet below the existing ground surface.
-At the time of the field exploration, the majority of the subject site appeared to have once been used for agricultural purposes.
-The furrows throughout the site were approximately 12 to 18 inches in depth.
-However, a crop was not planted.

-The borings generally encountered approximately 10 inches of silty clay and lean clay topsoil followed by stiff to soft lean clay soils to depths ranging from 15 to 17 feet.
-Below these depths, boring B-2 encountered very stiff to stiff fat clay soils to the boring completion depth of 25 feet and boring B-1 encountered very stiff to stiff fat clay and lean clay soils extending to a depth of at least 50 feet, the maximum depths explored.
+As requested, our scope of services included drilling three (3) borings extending to depths ranging from 25 to 100 feet below the existing ground surface.
+The borings generally encountered approximately 8 to 10 inches of highly organic silty clay and lean clay topsoil followed by very stiff to stiff fat clay soils to depths ranging from 8 to 17 feet.
+These fat clays were underlain by stiff to soft lean clays, silty clays, and silty clayey sands to the boring completion depth of 25 feet within borings B-2 and B-3 and to a depth of about 17 feet within boring B-1.
+Below this depth, boring B-1 generally encountered stiff to very stiff fat clay soils with intermittent layers of firm to stiff lean clay soils to a depth of about 97 feet followed by clayey sand extending to a depth of at least 100 feet, the maximum depth explored.

-Groundwater was initially encountered at depths of 18 feet and 15 feet below the existing ground surface within borings B-1 and B-2, respectively.
-Boring B-2 was allowed to remain open for a period of about 24 hours at which time free water was observed approximately 4 feet below the existing ground surface.
+Groundwater was initially encountered during the drilling operations at depths ranging from 13 to 15 feet below the exiting surface within the borings performed at this site.
+Immediately after drilling, the boreholes were plugged and abandoned.
+Therefore, subsequent delayed groundwater readings were not possible.
 The boring logs included in the appendix of this report should be reviewed for specific soil and groundwater information at each boring location.

-The near surface soils encountered in the borings performed at this site are considered good in strength and support capabilities and are believed to be low in shrink/swell potential.
+The near surface soils encountered in the borings performed at this site are considered good in strength and support capabilities but are considered moderate to high in shrink/swell potential.
 As previously mentioned, site development information was not provided due to the extremely preliminary nature of this project.
 Therefore, this report will provide general recommendations for potential foundation types including shallow foundation systems such as typical spread and continuous footings as well as deep foundation systems such as drilled cast-in-place concrete shafts and driven timber piles.